jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # Intermission

 Intermissions are a good time to stretch our legs, buy a snack, and also ask some questions about the story so far.
-Here, I want to define more terms, characters, and emphasize how many of our problems are caused by refusing to upgrade our philosophy.
+Here, I want to define more terms, characters, and emphasize how many of our problems are caused by refusing to upgrade our philosophy so that we the people see modern tools as our lever of power to improve our world and make us happy.

 ## Recap

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
 Thus, we're always that person on Main Street trying to figure out what's best for ourselves while trying to help our society prosper.
 I think we all try our best.
-We try to educate ourselves, eat healthy, or join movements like sustainability and non-GMO.
+We try to educate ourselves, eat healthy, or join movements like sustainable agriculture and renewable energy.

 We're under pressure because the game of life always wants better technology.
-So, organizations like Tesla aren't a"company", it's how protagonists and some player gods are upgrading our transportation system.
+So, organizations like Tesla aren't a "company", it's how protagonists and some player gods are upgrading our transportation system.
 Literally, imagine a player pressing "upgrade" and that's what Tesla is to our society.
 We did the same thing when moving our factories from steam power to electricity.
 It's just so hard to see when we're on Main Street because we're the ones evolving.

-That's good news, because we're still playing the game.
+That's good news, because even though human evolution is (currently) hard to see, we're still nonetheless playing the game.
 We simply have a huge problem—we're running out of time.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
 Still obessed with the era of mass-production, we've been managing the digitization of our society using ideas meant to encourage the industrialziation of our society.

 Today we still measure our success by GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates.
-These stats don't tell us if people have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if we're living happier lives.
+But, these stats don't tell us anything about us specifically; if we have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if we're living happier lives.

 The Internet Age gives us the power to start measuring our happiness.
-Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy—we need many more player gods to help us rewrite the rules and win the game.
+Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy that says improving our lives is the most important rule—to get there we need many more player gods on Main Street.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking much about in the Internet Age._

 ## The Rulebook

 The rulebook is what governs everyday life.
 Since entering the Internet Age our rulebook has kept growing.
-Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need government licenses, office workers study years to get absurd ceritfications, and think of think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.
+Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need government licenses, office workers study years to get absurd ceritfications, and think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.

 Our rulebook is huge, and you're probably used to it be over your head.
 We all sign loan contracts, terms of service, credit card agreements without reading them.
 We live under so many by-laws, regulations, and laws nobody knows how many.
 We also buy products filled with so many copyrights, trademarks, patents it's hard to understand how much of the item we own.
 We live under the jurisdiction of a very big rulebook.
 But big isn't always bad; until size is used against us.